irmen/prog8/docs/source/building.rst

 First, getting a working compiler
 ---------------------------------

-Before you can compile Prog8 programs, you'll have to build the compiler itself.
+Before you can compile Prog8 programs, you'll have to download or build the compiler itself.
 First make sure you have installed the :ref:`requirements`.
-Then you can choose a few ways to create the compiler:
+Then you can choose a few ways to get a compiler:

-**Using the shell script:**

-#. run the "build_the_compiler.sh" shell script
-#. it will create a "prog8compiler.jar" file which contains everything.
+**Download a precompiled version from github:**

+#. download a recent "prog8compiler.jar" from `the releases on Github <https://github.com/irmen/prog8/releases>`_
 #. run the compiler with "java -jar prog8compiler.jar" to see how you can use it.

+**Using the shell scripts:**

+#. run the "create_compiler_jar.sh" shell script and have a little patience while everything is built
+#. it will output "prog8compiler.jar" file which contains everything.
+#. run the compiler with "java -jar prog8compiler.jar" to see how you can use it.

-**using the Gradle build system:**
+**using the Gradle build system directly:**

-#. run the command "./gradlew installDist"
+#. run the command "./gradlew installDist" and have a little patience while everything is built
 #. it will create the commands and required libraries in the "./compiler/build/install/p8compile/" directory
 #. run the compiler with the "./compiler/build/install/p8compile/bin/p8compile" command to see how you can use it.

-**download a precompiled version from github:**

-#. download a recent "prog8compiler.jar" from `the releases on Github <https://github.com/irmen/prog8/releases>`_
-#. run the compiler with "java -jar prog8compiler.jar" to see how you can use it.

 What is a Prog8 "Program" anyway?